INRIA/scikit-learn-mooc/_sources/linear_models/linear_models_wrap_up_quiz.md

 +++

-Fit a `LogisticRegression` classifier using a 10-fold cross-validation to assess the performance.
+Fit a `sklearn.linear_model.LogisticRegression` classifier using a 10-fold cross-validation to assess the performance.
 Since we are dealing with a linear model, do not forget to scale the data with a `StandardScaler` before training the model.

 ```{admonition} Question
 In average, how much the logistic regression is better/worse/similar to a dummy